PundiAI/pundi-docs/pundi-aifx/validators/validator-faq.md

 * `Active validator set`: Validator in the active set and participates in consensus.
 Validator is earning rewards and can be slashed for misbehavior.
 * `Jailed`: Validator misbehaved and is in jail, i.e. has been kicked out off the validator set.
 If the reason for being jailed is due to being offline for too long, the validator can send an `unjail` transaction in order to re-enter the active validator set.
 If the jailing is due to double signing, the validator cannot unjail.
 * `Inactive`: Validator is not in the active set, and therefore not signing any blocks.
 Validator cannot be slashed, and does not earn any reward.
-It is still possible to delegate FX to this validator.
+It is still possible to delegate PUNDIAI to this validator.
 Once a validator becomes inactive, all delegators will start unbonding from this validator automatically.

 ### What is 'self-delegation'?
 How can I increase my 'self-delegation'?

-Self-delegation is delegation of FX of a validator from his own account.
+Self-delegation is delegation of PUNDIAI of a validator from his own account.
 This amount can be increases by sending a `delegate` transaction from your validator's account.

-### Is there a minimum amount of FX that must be delegated to be an active (=bonded) validator?
+### Is there a minimum amount of PUNDIAI that must be delegated to be an active (=bonded) validator?

 The minimum is `100FX`.